Two Fathers (The X-Files): Release and reception

 Emily VanDerWerff of The A.V.
 Club awarded the episode a "B−" rating.
 She concluded that the episode is an example of "propulsive fun" and applauded its myriad of attention-grabbing sequences.
 However, she was critical of its plot, noting that "the series pretty much just picks Cassandra to be the answer to a lot of questions" concerning the show's mythology.
 Not all reviews were so glowing.
 Paula Vitaris from Cinefantastique gave the episode a mixed review and awarded it two stars out of four.
-Vitaris wrote positively of the episode's filming, writing, "visually, the episode looks good […] but the scenes in the hangar are eye-poppers, with doors slowly opening and aliens walking forward, obscured by bright light."
+Vitaris wrote positively of the episode's filming, writing, "visually, the episode looks good […] the scenes in the hangar are eye-poppers, with doors slowly opening and aliens walking forward, obscured by bright light."
 However, she criticized the episode's plot, noting that "Two Fathers" was "heading straight down a path already trodden by dozens of books, short stories, movies, and other television shows."